goadesign/goa.design/content/extend/dsls.md

 +++
 date = "2016-01-30T11:01:06-05:00"
-title = "Extending goa with Plugins"
+title = "Extending goa with Plugin DSLs"
 +++

 goa plugins make it possible to create new DSL and accompanying generators.
 Since DSLs are nothing